RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 </div>

-(*) The rotational speed should be 300 RPM, but is measured to be 297.8 RPM.
-The test is therefore set as "FAILED".
-Nevertheless, the 1541 drive seems to be working just fine.
-I can not find anything wrong that could indicate that the rotatinal speed is a bit low.
-So, I will leave the rotational speed as it is.
-If it turns our later that this is a problem the speed can be adjusted.
+(*) The rotational speed should be 300 RPM, but it was measured at 297.8 RPM.
+The test is therefore marked as "FAILED".
+Nevertheless, the 1541 drive appears to be working just fine.
+I cannot find anything that would indicate that the slightly low rotational speed is causing any issues.
+Therefore, I will leave the rotational speed as it is.
+If it turns out later that this becomes a problem, the speed can be adjusted.

-In the table below are the results from testing using selected speeder ROMs on both CPU and drive side.
-Software being used is the 64´er floppy-speed-tester.
+The table below shows the results of testing performed using selected speeder ROMs on both the computer and drive sides.
+The software used for this testing is the 64'er Floppy Speed Tester.

 <div align="center">